gustavojorge/MO_WFLOP-experiment-runner/README.md

 - To access an especific metaheurist, just go to he branch with its name on it.
 Exemple: NSGA-II its in the branch \"nsga2-runner\", MOEA/D its in \"moead-runner\" and so on.",

-  For example:
-  The NSGA-II scripts are in the `nsga2-runner` branch.
-  MOEA/D scripts are in the `moead-runner` branch.
-  COMOLS/D scripts are in the `comolsd-runner` branch."""

 ---

 ## Supported Metaheuristics/Metafeatures